Attention

 Access to GPU resources

-Public GPU nodes are available to in Stanage, Bessemer and ShARC.
-These can be be used without acquiring extra permission.
+Public GPU nodes are available to use in Stanage and Bessemer.
+These can be be used without acquiring extra permissions.

 Research groups also have an option to purchase extra resources/priority in the cluster.
 To make use of these extra resources (e.g. GPU nodes (Computer Science)) / this extra priority access researchers need to be approved by the academic/researcher who made that purchase.